Connie Langellier, Psy.D.

 Approach to Supervision

 I utilize a feminist developmental multicultural approach in my supervisory process.
 I have a relational style in which I hope the individual that I am supervising feels supported, valued and challenged in our journey together.
 I strive to empower supervisees to find their voice, articulate their needs and take ownership of their process as we celebrate both strengths and areas of growth.
 Woven throughout our work together is the exploration of how intersecting identities influence our work with each other and with our clients.
-I tends towards the use of humor, look forward to pushing edges and having my own edges pushed in the process.
+I tend towards the use of humor, look forward to pushing edges and having my own edges pushed in the process.

 When I am not at work, I love hanging out with my wife and puppy, visiting my family, puzzling and dreaming of the beach.